Siepomaga/rspec-let_fallback/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-For Apprisal tests (against multiple `rspec-core` versions) run `bundle exec appraisal install` and then `bundle exec appraisal rake test`.
+For Apprisal tests (against multiple `rspec-core` versions) run `bundle exec appraisal install` and then `bundle exec appraisal rspec`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then prepare pull request on github.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/invoicity/rspec-let-fallback.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/rspec-let-fallback/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/siepomaga/rspec-let_fallback.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/siepomaga/rspec-let_fallback/blob/master/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://github.com/invoicity/rspec-let-fallback/blob/master/LICENSE.txt).
+The gem is available as open source under the terms of the [MIT License](https://github.com/siepomaga/rspec-let_fallback/blob/master/LICENSE.txt).

 ## Code of Conduct

-Everyone interacting in the RSpec::LetFallback project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/invoicity/rspec-let-fallback/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RSpec::LetFallback project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/siepomaga/rspec-let_fallback/blob/master/CODE_OF_CONDUCT.md).

 ## Contributors